liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

 1. Return to the Home page and confirm that it stays with the same style.

-1. Also, confirm that the fonts were changed after you deployed the client extension.
+1. Confirm that the fonts were changed after you deployed the client extension.

 Great!
 You've used the theme CSS client extension to add new frontend tokens to Clarity's style book.
 The client extension approach enables you to create distinct visual identities for sub-brands quickly and efficiently.
 Next, you'll learn more about implementing custom functionality with Global JS client extensions.